build-on-aws/bedrock-agent-txt2sql/README.md

 ## Prerequisites
 - An active AWS Account.
 - Familiarity with AWS services like Amazon Bedrock, Amazon S3, AWS Lambda, Amazon Athena, and Amazon Cloud9.
-- Access will need to be granted to the **Anthropic: Claude 3 Haiku** model from the Amazon Bedrock console.
+- Access will need to be granted to the **Titan Embeddings G1 - Text** and **Anthropic: Claude 3 Haiku** model from the Amazon Bedrock console.

 ## Diagram